American chess star likely cheated in more than 100 games, report claims

-American chess star accused of cheating by rival has likely done so in more than 100 games, report claims
+Chess star Hans Niemann accused of cheating by rival has likely done so in more than 100 games, report claims

 Hans Niemann, 19, has previously admitted cheating twice in games when he was 12 and 16